Call To Request A Free Consultation 732-810-0034

 Child Support Guidelines in New Jersey

-Basic child support consists of three things:
+Essential child support consists of three things:

-Fixed and variable expenses must be met by both parties, with each parent’s responsibilities determined by their incomes and how much time they spend with the child.
+Fixed and variable expenses must be met by both parties, with each parent’s responsibilities determined by their income and how much time they spend with the child.
 Controlled expenses, however, are apportioned without respect to how much time a parent spends with the child.

-In most cases, the child resides with or spends most of their time with the parent who receives the child support.
+In most cases, the child resides with or spends most of their time with the parent who receives the child's support.
 People might assume that the more parenting time one is awarded, the less child support is owed.
 But that’s not always the case, and 50-50 joint custody doesn’t mean you’re off the hook for child support.
-When there’s an income differential between parents, the higher-earning parent is likely to owe child support to the lower-earning parent, even when parenting time is equal.

 Requesting Child Support Modification Based on 50-50 Parenting Time

-Note that if you share 50-50 custody and your income suddenly drops or spikes, that could be grounds to seek a child support adjustment.
+If you share 50-50 custody and your income suddenly drops or spikes, that could be grounds to seek a child support adjustment.

 Contact our Monmouth County Divorce Attorneys today at (732) 810-0034 to schedule an appointment.